-- 1 whisked egg or a bit of milk for brushing
+- 1 egg whisked, for brushing (milk works too)

 - Pre-heat the oven to 180C / 355F.

-- Unroll the pastry out onto a floured board or work surface, then spread with the pesto.
+- Lay one of the pastry sheets on a floured board or work surface.

-- Cut the pastry into six long strips (about 2 to 3cm wide – see picture above).
+- Cut the pastry into 7 to 8 equal strips (about 3 to 4cm wide).

-- Hold each strip at either end and twist, then lay each twist on a baking tray, leaving a small space between each.
+- Hold each strip at both ends and twist into a corkscrew, then lay each twist on a large baking tray, leaving a small space between each.

-- Brush each twist with a little milk or whisked egg, then sprinkle with a bit more cheese.
+- Brush each twist with a little whisked egg (or milk).
+Sprinkle with the leftover cheese.